Man’s lifelong passion for pitching horseshoes nets a World Championship trophy

 According to Bartlett, the best local pitcher is Kenny Trujillo but there’s also a great Medina family dynasty.

 “The Matt Medina family from Gypsum had a perfect weekend at the state tournament,” said Bartlett.
 “Matt Sr. took first in the Men’s Class C, Matt Jr. took first in the Junior Class and Amylyn took first in the Cadet Class.
 The Eagle Club has 11 people go to the state tournament in Fort Collins and eight of those 11 placed in the top three spots.”

 Shortly after his World Championships appearance, Bartlett underwent shoulder surgery (to his non-throwing arm) that sidelined him for the past few months.
 He figures he will hit the sanctioned indoor winter circuit to get in the six tournaments he needs to qualify for next year’s Worlds.
 He has no plans to stop competing in the foreseeable future.

 Like his dad, Bartlett introduced his three sons to the sport.
 Sam, Sean and Danner all pitched at one time or another and a couple of the Bartlett boys still toss shoes occasionally at events such as Eagle Flight Days and Gypsum Daze.

-For the aspiring player, Bartlett issued an invitation to check out the club gatherings that happen every Wednesday at 6:30 p.m. at the Eagle River Center.
+For aspiring players, Bartlett issued an invitation to check out the club gatherings that happen every Wednesday at 6:30 p.m. at the Eagle River Center.
 The cost to pitch is $5.